FAQs and Key Information

 Can you care for people living with dementia?

 Dementia can be a difficult journey and moving into full-time care may be a hard decision for the resident and their family.
-You must be absolutely confident that the care home you choose has the right facilities, skills and approach to support people whose lives are changed by dementia.
+You must be confident that the care home you choose has the right facilities, skills and approach to support people whose lives are changed by dementia.